junxit/us-congress-bills-112/metadata.md

 - 2011-07-26 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H5538)
 - 2011-07-26 — The previous question was ordered pursuant to the rule. (consideration: CR H5537)
 - 2011-07-26 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question on adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2011-07-27 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2011-07-28 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 116.